Icinga/icinga-powershell-plugins/doc/02-Installation.md

 # Installation

 Like any other PowerShell module, the installation itself is very simple and straight forward.
-As of before, there are many ways to deploy a PowerShell module on a Windows host.
+As before, there are many ways to deploy a PowerShell module on a Windows host.

 Regardless of the method: In order to make this module work properly, you will have to install it into the same folder as your [Icinga PowerShell Framework](https://icinga.com/docs/windows) module is installed to.